mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 You should see the template contents cloned under your new repository name.

 Now open the terminal and navigate to the folder on your local file system where you would like to keep your research data.
-Download the remote repository to that location by typing this command:
+Download the remote repository to that location by typing this command (replace the repository path with your own):
 ```
 gin get dervinism/infraslow-dynamics
 ```